OpenEvalProject/evals/manuscripts/elife-33092/v2/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/33092/elife-33092-fig5-v2.jpg)

-**Figure 5.:** (A) Representative whole-cell voltage clamp recordings of mEPSCs from layer 2/3 pyramidal neurons in binocular visual cortex (V1b) of wildtype typically reared mice at P28 (WT TR), wildtype mice undergoing 2 days of monocular deprivation (WT 2d MD), Rem2 typically reared mice at P28 (-/-Rem2 TR), or -/-Rem2 mice following 2 days of monocular deprivation (-/-Rem2 2d MD). (-/-B) Representative voltage-clamp traces from layer 2/3 pyramidal neurons from V1b of wildtype typically reared mice at P32 (WT TR), wildtype mice undergoing 6 days of monocular deprivation from P26-P32 (WT 6d MD), Rem2 typically reared mice at P32 (-/-Rem2 TR) or following 6 days of MD (-/-Rem2 6d MD). (-/-C) Average mEPSC amplitude recorded from wildtype or Rem2 layer 2/3 pyramidal neurons with normal visual experience at (left) P28 (WT TR, white, n = 25; -/-Rem2 TR, dark purple, n = 29), or following 2 days of monocular deprivation (WT DR, light gray, n = 25; -/-Rem2 2d MD, light purple, n = 23) or (right) at P32 with normal visual experience (WT TR, black, n = 24; -/-Rem2 TR, dark blue, n = 24) or following 6 days of monocular deprivation (WT 6d MD, gray, n = 25; -/-Rem2 6d MD, light blue, n = 25).
-N = 4 animals per experimental condition. (-/-D) Average mEPSC frequency in wildtype and Rem2 mice undergoing 2 days (Left) or 6 days (Right) of monocular deprivation compared to typically reared age-matched controls. (-/-E) Cumulative distribution plot of mEPSC amplitude or (F) Interevent Interval recorded in wildtype and Rem2mice following 2 days (Left) or 6 days (Right) of monocular deprivation.
-Data is presented as mean ± SEM. *p<0.05, by two-way ANOVA and Tukey post-hoc for mEPSC frequency and amplitude mean data plots.-/-
+**Figure 5.:** (A) Representative whole-cell voltage clamp recordings of mEPSCs from layer 2/3 pyramidal neurons in binocular visual cortex (V1b) of wildtype typically reared mice at P28 (WT TR), wildtype mice undergoing 2 days of monocular deprivation (WT 2d MD), Rem2-/- typically reared mice at P28 (Rem2-/- TR), or Rem2-/- mice following 2 days of monocular deprivation (Rem2-/- 2d MD).
+(B) Representative voltage-clamp traces from layer 2/3 pyramidal neurons from V1b of wildtype typically reared mice at P32 (WT TR), wildtype mice undergoing 6 days of monocular deprivation from P26-P32 (WT 6d MD), Rem2-/- typically reared mice at P32 (Rem2-/- TR) or following 6 days of MD (Rem2-/- 6d MD).
+(C) Average mEPSC amplitude recorded from wildtype or Rem2-/- layer 2/3 pyramidal neurons with normal visual experience at (left) P28 (WT TR, white, n = 25; Rem2-/- TR, dark purple, n = 29), or following 2 days of monocular deprivation (WT DR, light gray, n = 25; Rem2-/- 2d MD, light purple, n = 23) or (right) at P32 with normal visual experience (WT TR, black, n = 24; Rem2-/- TR, dark blue, n = 24) or following 6 days of monocular deprivation (WT 6d MD, gray, n = 25; Rem2-/- 6d MD, light blue, n = 25).
+N = 4 animals per experimental condition.
+(D) Average mEPSC frequency in wildtype and Rem2-/- mice undergoing 2 days (Left) or 6 days (Right) of monocular deprivation compared to typically reared age-matched controls.
+(E) Cumulative distribution plot of mEPSC amplitude or (F) Interevent Interval recorded in wildtype and Rem2-/-mice following 2 days (Left) or 6 days (Right) of monocular deprivation.
+Data is presented as mean ± SEM. *p<0.05, by two-way ANOVA and Tukey post-hoc for mEPSC frequency and amplitude mean data plots.

 We next examined the consequence of 6 days of MD in the absence of Rem2 by again assaying mEPSC amplitude in layer 2/3 pyramidal neurons.
 We hypothesized that if Rem2-/- neurons were able to undergo homeostatic postsynaptic scaling up, we would observe an increase in mEPSC amplitude, as previously reported (Lambo and Turrigiano, 2013).
 As expected, we found a significant increase in mEPSC amplitude in neurons in slices obtained from wildtype animals following 6 days of MD (Figure 5B,C and E (right); WT TR = −9.46 ± 0.1 pA; WT 6d MD = −10.31 ± 0.09 pA, p=0.027).
 The magnitude of the effect (~10% increase following 6d MD) is consistent with previous reports (Lambo and Turrigiano, 2013).
 However, we failed to observe a significant increase in mEPSC amplitude in neurons from Rem2-/- visual cortex following 6 days of MD (Figure 5B,C and E (right); Rem2-/- TR = −9.64 ± 0.12 pA; Rem2-/- 6d MD = −9.04 ± 0.14 pA, p=0.535).
 Thus, these data demonstrate that excitatory postsynaptic scaling up is aberrant in Rem2-/- mice.